btcat79/credit-risk-classification/README.md

-# credit-risk-classification
+# Credit Risk Classification

-A machine learning project to classify credit risk using logistic regression.
+This project evaluates credit risk using logistic regression on historical lending data.